microsoft/DirectX-Specs/d3d/MeshShader.md

 void main(..., in uint3 groupThreadId : SV_GroupThreadID, ...)
 ```

 Provides the uint3 index of the current thread inside a threadgroup.
+This is computed as explained above in [System Value Semantics](#system-value-semantics).

+For a more detailed description see the [HLSL docs](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/sv-groupthreadid).

 ## SV_GroupIndex